Urgently carry out evacuation of Indian students from Ukraine: Rahul Gandhi to govt | Politics

 ''My sister is stuck in Ukraine.
 Can you please help her.
 I need your help.
 I want her back,'' he said.

+''I am deeply concerned by the grave threat to their safety and security posed by the events unfolding in Ukraine''.
+He said several thousand students are currently pursuing their higher education in Ukraine, including many from his Parliamentary constituency Wayanad.

+''Given the massive escalation in the conflict coupled with the looming uncertainty, the Indian students have desperately sought help from the Indian government. ''In light of these circumstances, I request you to extend assistance to ensure their safety, and take all possible measures to evacuate them on priority,'' he said.

-Gandhi and his party have been urging the government to act swiftly to evacuate all Indians stuck in Ukraine.
+Gandhi and his party has been urging the government to act swiftly to evacuate all Indians stuck in Ukraine.

+Surjewala in his statement said protecting the life and property of its citizens is the biggest responsibility of any government.
+But, an unfortunate situation is there in Ukraine where all governments are giving highest priority to safety of their citizens. ''But the Modi government which boasts of becoming 'Wishwaguru', has left its 20,000 citizens, including children and students, to fend for themselves in the midst of rockets, cannons and missiles.
+Far from bringing them back home safely, our Ministry of External Affairs is putting their lives at risk even more by issuing conflicting advisories to them,'' he said.

+He also alleged that the Indian government did not evacuate Indian citizens from Ukraine in time, and then when the war started and Ukraine's airspace was closed, in the absence of any alternative arrangement by the Indian embassy, Indians were forced to reach the border of neighboring countries so that they could return home.
+But after the financially troubled Indians reached the borders, an advisory was issued for them to stay where they are and contact the Indian missions for help.

 The Congress has also criticised the government's response to distress calls from students in that country and accused it of inaction.